Patricia Aleman

 Beatrice Gee, Treasurer

-Beatrice has a BS in Accounting from Cal State LA and an MBA from USC.
+Beatrice is a retired CPA.
+She has a BS in Accounting from Cal State LA and an MBA from USC.
 Her professional accounting experience has been in corporate accounting (over 25 years) and five years in the nonprofit sector (assistant controller for Total Education Solutions).
-Beatrice is a consultant.
-Her sister and longtime LH DFS board member, Eva Gee, was an officer at Phillips Draperies until her passing.
+Beatrice's sister and longtime LH DFS board member, Eva Gee, was an officer at Phillips Draperies until her passing.

 Gene Snook, Secretary

 Gene, a native of Newton, Iowa, graduated from Iowa State University with a major in Journalism.
-Gene is self-employed and lives in the Silver Lake area.
-He is the chapter secretary and helps with the newsletter, The Scholar, and the LH Dollars for Scholars ChapterNet website.
+He is self-employed and lives in the Silver Lake area.
+Gene is the chapter secretary and helps with the newsletter The Scholar and the LH Dollars for Scholars ChapterNet website.

 Luz Vivas